doing what you hate because of who you love

-Luke writes of Jesus' first day on the job to interest us in taking the job of working for the harvest.
-Jesus ministers the word — preaching, teaching, and prophesying.
-He preaches good news to the poor, sets captives free, gives sight to the blind, and release to prisoners (Lk 4:18).
+Luke writes of Jesus’ first day on the job to interest us in taking the job of working for the harvest.
+Jesus ministers the Word of God: preaching, teaching, and prophesying.
+He preaches Good News to the poor, sets captives free, gives sight to the blind, and release to prisoners (Lk 4:18).

-At the end of Jesus' first day on the job they threw Him out of town, and attempted to throw Him over a cliff (Lk 4:30).
-If they treat the Master like that, imagine how they'll persecute you, the servants (Jn 15:20).
+At the end of Jesus’ first day on the job they threw Him out of town and attempted to throw Him over a cliff (Lk 4:29-30).
+If they treat the Master like that, imagine how they’ll persecute you, the servants (Jn 15:20).
 Will you take the job?
-"The harvest is good but laborers are scarce" (Mt 9:37), and you can see why.
+“The harvest is good, but laborers are scarce” (Mt 9:37), and you can see why.

-The reason we work for Jesus is to work with Jesus.
+We work for Jesus to work with Jesus.
 Why does a young girl work on cars?
 To be with her boyfriend.
 Why does a guy do house cleaning?
 To do it with his girlfriend.
 Why do we suffer and work for Jesus?
 To be with Jesus.

 Prayer: Jesus, may I do anything just to be with You.

 Promise: “Then we, the living, the survivors, will be caught up with them in the clouds to meet the Lord in the air.” —1 Thes 4:17

 Praise: Fr.
 Robert became a missionary because he wanted to minister as Jesus did.